 Insurance and Contractor Account Setup

-We issue certificates of insurance to the GC or owner; contractor accounts run net-30 with consolidated monthly billing for active sites in Fort Myers — the hooklift fleet stages recurring containers across job sites and that means accounts spin up in one call with dispatch.
+We issue certificates of insurance to the GC or property owner and run net-30 contractor accounts with consolidated monthly billing for active sites in Fort Myers; the hooklift fleet stages the recurring containers — the accounts activate with one call to dispatch.